 Okay, It's Settled.
 Where to Buy the Pass?

-You can buy the pass direct online here (via Rail Europe).
-Alternately, there are several spots around the city where you can purchase the pass, including these:
+You can buy the pass online at the official website.
+Alternately, there are several official vendors around the city who offer the pass, including these ones:

 25, Rue des Pyramides, 1st arrondissement